InseeFr/Pogues/doc/en/getting-started.md

 Note that you will probably first need to update the [config file](https://github.com/InseeFr/Pogues/blob/master/src/js/config/config.js) to point to the proper URLs and paths for the web services Pogues will rely on.

-## New to javascript and Node.js
+## New to JavaScript and Node.js

-If you're new to javascript, you might need to first install [node and npm](https://nodejs.org/en/download/) on your computer.
+If you're new to JavaScript, you might need to first install [node and npm](https://nodejs.org/en/download/) on your computer.
 Any recent version should work.

 `npm` is the `Node.js` package manager. `npm install` will download all the dependencies needed by the project, as described in the `dependencies` and `devDepedencies` sections of the [package.json](https://github.com/InseeFr/Pogues/blob/master/package.json) file.

 `npm run dev` will launch the `dev` command defined in the `scripts` section of the same `package.json` file.
-This command will launch a local web server serving the main html file ([src/js/index.html](https://github.com/InseeFr/Pogues/blob/master/src/index.html)) and all the relevant assets.
-Read more about [webpack usage](./application/build-process.md).
+This command will launch a local web server serving the main HTML file ([src/js/index.html](https://github.com/InseeFr/Pogues/blob/master/src/index.html)) and all the relevant assets.
+Read more about [Webpack usage](./application/build-process.md).

 `npm run build` will launch the compilation with some optimizations for production.
 It copies all the static assets and the resulting bundle file in the `dist` folder.